Stawa/TriWikiTech/README.md

 Ideas:

+- [ ] Create a logo for the website
+- [ ] Create a open graph for the website
 - [ ] Add switch language feature (for example, switch between C and C++ in the code compiler)
 - [ ] Add a file system for the code compiler (for example, app.py, app.c, etc.)
 - [ ] Use xterm.js for the output/input of the code compiler